agroecometrics package

 Parameters:

-• temp_min – The minimum daily temperature (°C)
+• temp_min – A numpy array of minimum daily temperatures. (°C)

-• temp_max – The maximum daily temperature (°C)
+• temp_max – A numpy array of maximum daily temperatures. (°C)

-• wind_speed – The average daily wind speed in meters per second
+• wind_speed – A numpy array of average daily wind speeds. (m/s)

 Returns:

-The Dalton models predictions for evapotranspiration clipped to a minimum of zero
+Daily evapotranspiration clipped to a minimum of zero. (mm/day)

-agroecometrics.equations.hargreaves(temp_min: ndarray, temp_max: ndarray, doy: ndarray, latitude: float) ndarray[source]
+agroecometrics.equations.hargreaves(temp_min: ndarray, temp_max: ndarray, doys: ndarray, lat: float) ndarray[source]

 Computes evapotranspiration using the Hargreaves model